 The 'Show Map' option allows you to change the route from the map display.
-Place the arrow on the point affected by the change and press MENU to display options.
+Place the arrow on the point affected by the change and press MENU to display editing options.

-With the Route Plan Page displayed, use the LEFT/ RIGHT rocker keypad keys to select trip planning features.
-Press MENU to select 'Setup Plan'.
+With the Route Plan Page displayed, use the LEFT/RIGHT keys on the rocker keypad to select the trip planning features.
+Press MENU and select 'Setup Plan' to define departure time, fuel usage and speed.